bidursapkota00/sl/JS.md

 </html>
 ```

-### Write program in Js that highlights all words that areover 8 characters long with a red background.
+### Write program in Js that highlights all words that are over 8 characters long with a red background.

 ```html
 <html>